 Rules on Offense

-At no time may you physically touch any other computing or networking equipment in the room other than your assigned machine.
+At no time may you physically touch another team's equipment.
 Don't plug CDs or USB memory sticks into other folks' machines.
 Don't rewire the room.

 Rules on Defense

 A journal is due for this assignment.
 Make sure that you document in your journal all of the steps that you went through, following the guidelines on the class home page.
-Please turn in a printed copy of this assignment by exam time on Friday, December 14.
-Note that the final day of class is December 6; I will accept journals at that time, and I will be in my office all morning on December 14 so you can drop off journals at that time also.
+Please share the workload so that all team members get experience with all aspects of the work.
+Don't forget to assign your work percentages to yourself and your other teammates in your journal.
+Please turn in a printed copy of this assignment at the beginning of class on Thursday, April 23rd.